Central Americans pursue US dream despite Mexico crackdown

 Most Central American migrants come from rural areas, Bárcena noted, suggesting that Mexico and the U.S. should work together to address the root causes of migration rather than just enforcement.

-Not far from San Marcos, in the mountain hamlet of La Unión Los Mendoza, about one in three people has migrated, according to community leader Genaro Méndez.
+Not far from San Marcos, in the mountain hamlet of La Union Los Mendoza, about one in three people has migrated, according to community leader Genaro Méndez.
 The rural town of 600 families has dirt roads that turn to mud during the rainy season.
 Most of its residents subsist on beans, corn and other food that they can grow.
 Most homes lack running water.

 Méndez himself spent 18 years working in the U.S. as an electrician.
-He decided to remain in San Marcos after he was deported for a second time, in 2016.
+He decided to remain in La Union Los Mendoza after he was deported for a second time, in 2016.

 Now, young men from this indigenous Mam community come to the 43-year-old Méndez for advice on how to make it up north.